awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

-# Assuming an IAM Role<a name="cli-configure-role"></a>
+# Assuming an IAM Role in the AWS CLI<a name="cli-configure-role"></a>

-An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is a authorization tool that lets an IAM user gain additional \(or different\) permissions, or get permissions to perform actions in a different AWS account\.
+An [AWS Identity and Access Management \(IAM\) role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an authorization tool that lets an IAM user gain additional \(or different\) permissions, or get permissions to perform actions in a different AWS account\.

-You can configure the AWS Command Line Interface to use an IAM role by defining a profile for the role in the `~/.aws/config` file\.
+You can configure the AWS Command Line Interface \(AWS CLI\) to use an IAM role by defining a profile for the role in the `~/.aws/config` file\.

 The following example shows a role profile named `marketingadmin` that is assumed when you run commands that specify the `marketingadmin` profile\.

 ```
 [profile marketingadmin]